fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 - Introduction to [Zotero](http://zotero.org)

 {% include alert.html class='warning' title='Do this ASAP' text="
 We use a tool called Zotero to manage PDFs of reading assignments apart from the books.
 As you read the [Zotero set up instructions](/courses/etc/zotero), you will need the following links.
 Save yourself confusion by reading the directions FIRST.
-We use Zoitero throughout the semester---and occasionally I add stuff to this during the semester that we'll use for an assignment---so don't be foolish enough to think you can get by without it.
+We use Zotero throughout the semester---and occasionally I add stuff to this during the semester that we'll use for an assignment---so don't be foolish enough to think you can get by without it.

 Our `Zotero Group homepage` is [https://www.zotero.org/groups/2703269/making-history-unm](https://www.zotero.org/groups/2703269/making-history-unm).
 This link is best for joining the course Zotero Group.